 I head into the next trading day knowing there is now a “black hole” gaps below.
 I can actually hear the sucking sound.
 The next day we have modest gaps that work out quickly, for $65 per contract ($585).
-The day after, we get a nice –52-point gaps that takes a few hours to fill, but creates few headaches, for $260 per contract ($2,340).
-The next day we get a 44-point gaps that comes close to our stop but eventually fills the gaps for $255 per contract ($2,295).
+The day after, we get a nice 52-point gaps that take a few hours to fill, but creates a few headaches, for $260 per contract ($2,340).
+The next day we get 44-point gaps that come close to our stop but eventually fill the gaps for $255 per contract ($2,295).
 Finally, on August 22, we get the “sucker gaps” when Intel announces “cautious upside earnings revisions.”
-The market explodes and trading the gaps right into key resistance.
+The market explodes and trades the gaps right into key resistance.

 Figure 4 shows a 15-minute chart of the September mini-Dow futures, with a gap on 8/18 that does not get filled for 6 trading days.
 In addition, there are numerous gaps to play while this 8/18 gap undergoes the process of closing its window.

 As an example, trading the markets is very similar to walking up to a pride of lions in the middle of Botswana.
-There are rules in place the tourist must follow as he approaches these predators.
+There are rules in place the tourist must follow as they approach these predators.
 Otherwise, the tourist would have the freedom to act in any way he or she chooses in this situation.
 Unfortunately, so would the lions.

 Trading the gaps are the one moment of the trading day where everyone has to show their poker hand, and this creates the single biggest advantage for the short-term trader.
 Understanding the psychology behind the gaps is paramount to playing them successfully on a daily basis.
 Trading the gaps are so powerful that many traders make a nice living playing these set-ups alone.